martinhath/rtt-logger/README.md

 A simple rtt logging utility.
 The script connects to all avaiable devices through `pynrfjprog`, and prints all output to `stdout`.

-The `index.js` file is an example script showing how to call a bundled python script from JavaScript.
+The `examples/index.js` file shows how to call a bundled python script from JavaScript.

-Bundling the python script to an executable could be done using `pyinstaller`:
+Bundling the python script to an executable could be done using the `make-exec.sh` script.

-    pyintstaller -F rtt-logger.py
+    ./make-exec.sh
     # run the executable directly
-    dist/rtt-logger.exe
+    bin/rtt-logger-linux
     # .. or though node.js
-    node index.js
+    node examples/index.js